Rabattkarte/sa-tech-scenario-2/README.md

 ### 📁 [`hcp-query`](hcp-query)

 Examples using `terraform query` (and `terraform import` to some extend) to discover existing cloud resources.
 This demonstrates how one can discover and potentially import existing CloudFormation and ARM-managed resources into Terraform state.

+**Related:** The `azure-onepager-aztfexport.sh` script in the [`scripts`](scripts) directory provides an automated way to export entire Azure resource groups to Terraform configuration, complementing the manual import process shown here.